bloomingbridges/portflolio/contents/portfolio/zoomit!/index.md

 ![ZoomIt!
 Icons](indicators.png)

 It got featured in the [iDeveloper podcast](http://ideveloper.co/podcast095/) and is currently backed by a marketing campaign that I don't have my hands in.
 Check out the fancy [promotional website](http://playzoomit.com) they made!

+And of course, get the [app for free](https://itunes.apple.com/app/zoomit!/id612470010) while it's still hot!